 Shielding means a clinically extremely vulnerable individual protecting themselves, by staying at home at all times and avoiding any face to face contact.
 People who are clinically extremely vulnerable and are advised to shield themselves have been contacted.
-Government guidance on shielding can be found <a href="https://example.com/here/beauty-shielding-can-be-found-here/beauty-shielding-can-be-found-here/be-found-her
+Government guidance on shielding can be found here.